 Paradox Lake has a natural population of lake trout.
 The long and narrow shape offers plenty of shoreline.
 East bay is the shallowest part.

 Species: Lake trout, rainbow trout, yellow perch, pumpkinseed

 Area: 896 surface acres

 Length: ~ 4 miles

 Lake Trout, All year, 21″, Limit: 3

 A mink may swim up to you as you're paddling around in this smooth lake known as one of most pristine lakes in the whole Park.
 Campground is located among hills of hardwood and creates the feel of being miles away from the real world.
 Size: 840 Acres.

-Hard surface ramp at campground on Route 74, 2 miles east of the hamlet of Severance.
+Hard surface ramp at Paradox Lake Public Campground on Route 74, 2 miles east of the hamlet of Severance.
 Motor boats welcome.
 Parking for 25 cars and trailers.
 Rentals available.